 On June 29th, 2017, the Company announced it had signed a definitive agreement ("DA") to option the Don Gregorio copper-gold ("Cu-Au") porphyry project, located in Jaen Province, Peru, to Forte Copper Corp. (formerly known as Plan B Minerals Corp.) ("Forte").
+In November 2020, the two companies entered into an Assignment Agreement which allows Forte Copper to move ahead with applications for drilling permits.

-In accordance with the DA, Forte has the right to earn a 60% interest in the Don Gregorio property from the Company by:
+Under the Assignment and Option Agreements Forte Copper has the right to earn a 60% interest in the Don Gregorio property by completing the following terms:

-- 1. Making staged payments of \$500,000 to Candente Copper; and - 2.
-Drilling 10,000 metres ("m") within 3 years of receiving drilling permits.
+1. Making payments of US\$500,000 to Candente; and